kevoreilly/CAPEv2/docs/book/src/installation/host/routing.rst

     interface = wg1
     rt_table = wg1

-.. note:: It is required to register each VPN network interface with iproute2
+.. note:: It is required to register each VPN network interface with netplan
-    as described in the :ref:`routing_iproute2` section.
-Check quick and dirty note in original VPN secttion.
+    as described in the :ref:`routing_netplan` section.
+Check quick and dirty note in original VPN section.

-.. _`Original blogpost on how to setup WireGuard with CAPE`: https://musings.konundrum.org/2020/12/12/wireguard-and-cape.html
+.. _`Original blog post on how to setup WireGuard with CAPE`: https://musings.konundrum.org/2020/12/12/wireguard-and-cape.html

 SOCKS Routing
 ^^^^^^^^^^^^^
 You also can use socks proxy servers to route your traffic.
 To manage your socks server you can use Socks5man software.
-Building them by yourself, using your favorite software, bying, etc The configuration is pretty simple and looks like VPN, but you don't need to configure anything else
+Building them by yourself, using your favorite software, buying, etc The configuration is pretty simple and looks like VPN, but you don't need to configure anything else

 Requires to install dependency: ``poetry run pip install git+https://github.com/CAPESandbox/socks5man``